 Racial disparities in health outcomes are not new to the COVID-19 pandemic, but rather are intertwined within the historical, structural, and economic disadvantages afforded to communities of color throughout U.S. history.
 Research shows that African Americans, Native Americans, Latinos, Native Hawaiians, Pacific Islanders, and Asian Americans have disproportionately worse outcomes compared to their White counterparts (Williams, J Health Soc Behav 2012).
 The relationship between race and health has been explained in various frameworks; one nationally recognized framework is Dr. Camara Jones’s Gardener’s Tale, in which three levels of racism are described: institutionalized, personally mediated, and internalized (Jones, Am J Pub Health 2000).
 For a more in-depth discussion of racism through the lens of the Gardener’s Tale, please see the supplemental material.

-On an institutional level, African American and Hispanic people are less able to socially isolate, as they make up a large portion of the essential workforce, particularly portions of the essential workforce with less representation in management, such as grocery workers, maintenance, and housekeeping.
+Institutionalized, or structural racism, can be succinctly defined as the “differential access to goods, services and opportunities of society by race” (Jones, Am J Pub Health 2000).
+This form of racism has manifested in the current pandemic in a number of ways. , African American and Hispanic people are less able to socially isolate, as they make up a large portion of the essential workforce, particularly portions of the essential workforce with less representation in management, such as grocery, maintenance, and housekeeping workers.
 They also face reduced access to testing, inadequate treatment upon contracting the virus, and increased risk of developing serious illness due to a higher prevalence of underlying health conditions.

-Finally, internalized racism can present a challenge to battling COVID-19 in minority communities.
+Finally, internalized racism, defined as “acceptance by members of the stigmatized races of negative messages about their own abilities and intrinsic worth,” can present a challenge to battling COVID-19 in minority communities.
 Due to repeated examples of racism throughout history, such as the Tuskegee trials and the unpermitted use of Henrietta Lacks’ cells, African American and Hispanic patients may harbor distrust towards the healthcare system and its policies.
-This distrust can manifest as resistance to social distancing and reluctance to present for care due to fear of discrimination.
+This distrust can manifest as reluctance to present for care due to fear of discrimination or hesitancy to recieve a COVID-19 vaccine, as distrust is a known barrier to vaccination for other infectious diseases in communities of color.
 Feeling reduced self-worth due to internalized racism could also lead to delaying or avoiding care altogether.
 As individuals and communities take on the negative perceptions of dominant culture that label them as “unhealthy,” they may in turn feel less inclined to seek care when they need it.

 Dr. Camara Jones proposes three principles for achieving health equity during the fight against COVID-19, which include “valuing all individuals and populations equally, recognizing and rectifying historical injustices, and providing resources according to need” (Newsweek, April 2020).
 Dr. Jones emphasizes the importance of enabling all communities to participate in social distancing, stay-at-home orders, and frequent hand-washing, which means providing housing for the homeless, hand-washing stations, and reaching out to communities of color to emphasize the importance of social distancing.
 It is necessary to collect and disaggregate data on “coronavirus testing, diagnosis, treatment, and outcome by ‘race’ and ethnicity so that the impacts of these historical injustices can be recognized and addressed.”
 Finally, it is important to agree upon a metric of need in a particular community, such as the number of diagnosed cases or indicators of the trajectory of the epidemic, to allocate and distribute resources according to that metric of need.
 Dr. Valerie Montgomery Rice urges the importance of concentrating resources in communities of color, commenting that, “At a federal level, we want to see resources deployed to the hardest hit communities, and, based on the data we are seeing, these are African American communities, Hispanic communities, poor communities.”
 In addition to petitioning for national standards for reporting race outcomes in COVID, medical organizations such as the American Medical Association (AMA) have responded by creating a Health Equity Resource website.

 The data has drawn national attention.
-Dr. Anthony Fauci, immunologist and director of the National Institute of Allergy and Infectious Diseases (NIAID), reflected “...sometimes when you're in the middle of a crisis, like we are now with the coronavirus, it really does, ultimately, shine a very bright light on some of the real weaknesses and foibles in our society.”
-The extent of the toll COVID-19 will take on American society remains unclear, but it is key that society recognize and treat racial health disparities before they claim unnecessary lives.
+Dr. Fauci, immunologist and director of the National Institute of Allergy and Infectious Diseases (NIAID), reflected “...sometimes when you're in the middle of a crisis, like we are now with the coronavirus, it really does, ultimately, shine a very bright light on some of the real weaknesses and foibles in our society.”
+COVID-19 has already taken a devastating toll on American society and communities of color, in particular.
+It is critical that society recognizes and addresses the causes of these racial health disparities before they claim more lives.

-Recognizing and naming these disparities within our society and our healthcare system is only the first step.
-Over the course of the past several weeks, several different initiatives have emerged as a means to address some of these disparities.
+Recognizing these disparities as the result of racism within our society and our healthcare system is only the first step.
+Over the course of the past several weeks, several initiatives have emerged as a means to address some of these disparities.
 While there is still much to do, we believe that there is merit in learning from examples set by other groups, organizations, and individuals who have attempted to combat disparities in the moment.
 For a growing list of efforts see the NAACP’s Equity Implications report.

 Examples of emerging efforts include: